Helping Our Clients with Design LawÂ

 At Mathys & Squire we take away the stresses of how to protect your design with our expertise in UK, EU and international design law.

-Get in touch with us today to see how we can help your organisation.
+Get in touch today to see how we can help your organisation protect its designs.

 HOW THE COMMUNITY (EUROPEAN) REGISTERED DESIGN PROCESS WORKS

 Representations form an essential part of a Community (European) Registered Design.Â As such, they should be prepared carefully to ensure that the design, once registered, covers the intended scope.Â For more information on representations for Community Registered Designs, please see our dedicated section on Representations.Â

 Once representations are ready the application will be filed at the European Union Intellectual Property Office (EUIPO).Â